sjbylo/aba/README.md

    - A single RHEL 9 VM with internet access and connectivity to the private network.
    - Download and copy this Git repository to any location in your home directory on the bastion.
    - Download and store your Red Hat registry pull secret at `~/.pull-secret.json` (a pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret).
-   - Install required RPMs from `templates/rpms-external.txt` (or let Aba use dnf to install, if available).
+   - Install required RPMs from `templates/rpms-internal.txt` (or, if dnf is configured, let Aba use dnf to install the packages).
    - Run `sudo dnf update` to ensure all packages are up to date (optional).
-   - Password-less `sudo` access is highly recommended.
+   - Sudo root access is required.
+Password-less sudo access is recommended.

 ### Common Requirements for Both Environments